The City of Abilene collects and treats wastewater from users in the incorporated city limits and from:

 Wastewater Collection System

-The wastewater collection system is a network of approximately 679 of sewer lines, 4 lift stations, and 10,070 manholes.
+The wastewater collection system is a network of approximately 679 miles of sewer lines, 4 lift stations, and 10,070 manholes.

 Sewage flows by gravity, aided when necessary by lift stations, through the collection system into the Buck Creek Pump Station, which has a rated pumping capacity of approximately 24 million gallons daily (MGD).
 An emergency storage basin at this facility has a capacity of approximately 23 million gallons.

 Sewage is metered at Buck Creek and then pumped five miles to the wastewater treatment plant.

 A 1987 Wastewater Collection System Analysis analyzed the system.
 The Analysis: